Summary

 Holistic Safety - Creating a Safe World for Girls

-Esther is a Senior Atlantic Fellow for Social and Economic Equity and with the support of an Atlantic Institute Solidarity Grant, her organization Safety First for Girls (SAFIGI Outreach Foundation), launched a pilot of the Holistic Safety Analysis and Intervention (HoSAI) program.
+Esther is an Atlantic Fellow for Social and Economic Equity and with the support of an Atlantic Institute Solidarity Grant, her organization Safety First for Girls (SAFIGI Outreach Foundation), launched a pilot of the Holistic Safety Analysis and Intervention (HoSAI) program.
 Safety is a basic human need that means being safeguarded from harm.
 HoSAI was a rapid response project designed to identify the internal (mental, emotional, cultural) and external (body, societal, environmental) safety needs of girls aged 15-25.
 The pilot project ran in Zambia during the COVID-19 pandemic, which exacerbated gender inequality, and had made girls more vulnerable.

 HoSAI has 3 main objectives: